scrum-1/horosim/docs/Installation.md

 Download the installer from [here](https://www.dropbox.com/s/i1m1ydk95hfnojd/HoRoSim_Installer.exe?dl=0).
 Before running the installer, be sure that the Arduino IDE is installed.
 Follow the installer, which will install a g++ compiler, HoRoSim source files and the glut libraries.
 Be sure to select the Arduino´s sketchbook folder as installation directory, and press yes to install the compiler and to add it to the PATH environmental variable.

+If you need to install HoRoSim for multiple users in the computer, select the Arduino installation folder as installation directory.
+For example:  C:\Program Files (x86)\Arduino

+If you want to run a silent installation, run this command from the terminal:

+	HoRoSim_Installer.exe /S /D=C:\FOLTER_TO_INSTALL

 HoRoSim is installed!

 #### Advanced installation (not recommended)